cpfiffer/microstructure.exchange/index.md

 ## The WRDS-TME Best Paper Award
 WRDS is sponsoring the TME best paper award.
 Every academic year, all papers presented at TME will be candidates for this award.
 A selected group of reviewers will vote on the best paper of the year.
 The winning paper authors will receive a monetary reward of $3,000 and a beautiful award trophy.
 See the past winning papers below:

-- 2024, _Public and Private Information in Quotes and Trades_, by James Brugler and Terry Hendershott
+- 2024, _Measuring Public and Private Information using Quote and Trade Races_, by James Brugler and Terry Hendershott
 - 2023, _Would Order-By-Order Auctions Be Competitive?_, by Thomas Ernst, Chester S. Spatt, and Jian Sun.

 ## Resources